5 Letter Words Ending in H

 south

-Noun : One of the four major compass points, specifically 180°, directed toward the South Pole, and conventionally downwards on a map (or even, sometimes used instead of the relative directional term down), abbreviated as S.
+Noun : One of the four principal compass points, specifically 180° (being directed towards the South Pole); conventionally downwards on a map.

 Noun : The southern region or area; the inhabitants thereof.